Featured Books

 Reviewers and Reviews

-Some authors pay no attention to reviews of their books, but most of them care--partly because a negative review can lead to poor sales.
+Some authors pay no attention to reviews of their books, but most of them care--partly because a negative review can affect sales, and thereby income.
 I will never forget the very first review of my first book.
 DINOSAURS AND THEIR WORLD was published in early 1968.
-The first judgment came from a reviewing service called Kirkus--famous for its often negative, nasty opinions.
+The first judgment came from a reviewing service called Kirkus--famous for its often negative, scathing opinions.
 And sure enough, the negative review concluded, "It's the last book most youngsters would choose from a wide assortment and there's no reason they should."
 Ouch!

 Fortunately, most other reviews were very favorable: "a good addition to any elementary collection."
 And: "Irrespective of how many dinosaur books elementary and public libraries own, they need this one."
 The book did well, and stayed in print for many years.
 Amazingly, you can still find copies of this old book in a few libraries.
 If you do so, tell the librarian to throw it away!
 (You can probably figure out why I urge that.)